Ultimate Guide To WordPress RSS

 Now that you have a method for creating feeds for specific post categories (or tags, authors, etc.), you can even create a directory or list of individual feeds for visitors.

-Tip #4 – Provide Your Own List Of RSS Feeds
+Tip #4 – Set Up A Directory Of RSS Feeds For Visitors

-You can set up your own list of feeds for visitors that allows readers to subscribe to content in specific categories …
+You can publish an RSS feeds directory that allows readers to subscribe to specific categories …

-All you need to do is link an icon to category (or specific post) feeds and then create a table or a list of all your category feeds on a new page …
+Link an RSS image to the URL of your category feed and then create a table or a list of all your category feeds on a separate page …

-Feeds can be customized in a number of ways, such as adding videos to feeds, ads, etc. Some of these customizations require editing code.
+You can customize your feeds in a number of ways, such as adding videos to feeds, ads, etc. Some of these feed customizations require code editing skills.

-For your convenience, here are the different feed types, descriptions, and feed examples shown in the diagram above:
+Below are the different feed types, descriptions, and feed examples listed in the image above:

 • Feed Type: All Posts